-(1) Number of Printed Copies to be Filed and Served.
+- (1) Number of Printed Copies to be Filed and Served.
 Unless otherwise ordered by the Law Court, 10 printed copies of each brief shall be filed with the Clerk of the Law Court and 2 printed copies of each brief shall be served on each of the other parties who are either separately represented or unrepresented.
-The Clerk of the Law Court shall not accept a brief for filing unless it is accompanied by acknowledgement or certificate of service upon the other parties.

-- emailed (1) to the Clerk of the Law Court at the email address provided by the Clerk in the written notice issued pursuant to Rule 7(a), and (2) to each other party that has provided a proper email address with his or her appearance on the appeal.
+The Clerk of the Law Court shall not accept a brief for filing unless it is accompanied by acknowledgement or certificate of service upon the other parties. - (2) Electronic Copies.
+One electronic copy of each brief filed shall be emailed (1) to the Clerk of the Law Court at the email address provided by the Clerk in the written notice issued pursuant to Rule 7(a), and (2) to each other party that has provided a proper email address with his or her appearance on the appeal.
 The electronic copy shall be in the form of a single native .pdf file and may appear as unsigned.
 The electronic copy is due on the same date as the printed copies; however, only the filing of printed copies shall be considered in determining compliance with the filing deadlines set in Rule 7(b).
 The filing of an electronic copy is in addition to, and does not replace, the required filing of printed copies pursuant to Rule 7A(i)(1).
-The Clerk of the Law Court may, for good cause shown, relieve a party of one or more of the requirements of this paragraph. - (j) Citation of Supplemental Authorities.
-If pertinent and significant authorities come to a party's attention after the party's brief has been filed and before either (A) oral argument, or (B) 42 days (6 weeks) after the date set for filing the appellee's brief for an appeal not set for oral argument, the party may promptly advise the Clerk of the Law Court by letter, with a copy mailed and emailed to all other parties, setting forth the citation(s).
-The letter must state the reasons for the supplemental citation(s), referring to the page of the brief addressed by the new citation(s).
+The Clerk of the Law Court may, for good cause shown, relieve a party of one or more of the requirements of this paragraph. - (j) Supplemental Legal Authorities After Briefing.
+If important, relevant legal authorities come to a party's attention after the party's brief has been filed and before a decision resolving the appeal has been issued, the party may promptly advise the Clerk of the Law Court of such by a letter that sets forth citations to the supplemental authorities.
+The letter must state the reasons for providing the supplemental authorities and must refer to the pages of the brief or to any points argued orally that the supplemental authorities address.
 The body of the letter must not exceed 350 words.
+The party may file the letter using any method permitted by Rule 10(d) of these Rules and must serve a copy of the letter on all other parties by any method permitted by Rule 5 of the Maine Rules of Civil Procedure.
 Any response must be made promptly and must be similarly limited.
-A similar filing may occur after oral argument only if invited by the Court at the oral argument.
+The Law Court need not wait for a response.